 What should I feed Siskins?

-We recommend the following products to not only attract more Siskins your garden, but also ensure you are meeting their optimal dietary requirements.
+We recommend the following products to help attract Siskins to your garden.